 In hazardous work environments where you run the risk of cuts, you wear cut-resistant work gloves that protect your hands.
-Cut resistance is available in 5 classes, with class 5 gloves being the most sought after in sectors such as the glass industry, metal and steel industry, automotive industry and offshore.
+Cut resistance is available in 5 classes, with class 5 gloves being the most popular in sectors such as the glass industry, metal and steel industry, automotive industry and offshore.

 Cut resistant gloves class 5